IED- and mine-hunting unmanned underwater vehicle to be developed by Bluefin Robotics-led team

 A human operator will control the HAUV-N remotely.
-The IED-hunting UUV will use a video camera and its robotic arm to neutralize suspected mines and IEDs nearby or attached to ship hulls or other underwater structures.
+The IED-hunting UUV will use a video camera and its robotic arm to maintain station underwater neutralize suspected mines and IEDs nearby or attached to ship hulls or other underwater structures.

-FOR MORE INFORMATION, contact Bluefin Robotics online at www.bluefinrobotics.com, Oak Ridge National Laboratory at www.ornl.gov, Orca Maritime at www.orcamaritime.com, and the Office of Naval Research at www.onr.navy.mil.
+For more information contact Bluefin Robotics online at www.bluefinrobotics.com, Oak Ridge National Laboratory at www.ornl.gov, Orca Maritime at www.orcamaritime.com, or the Office of Naval Research at www.onr.navy.mil.